 What is the Difference Between Hourly and Salary Employees?

-What is the difference between hourly employees and salaried employees?
-The main difference is how the employee is paid.
+The main difference between hourly and salaries employees is how they are paid.
 Hourly workers are paid an hourly rate for each hour they work and are entitled to overtime pay if they work over 40 hours per week.
-Salary employees are typically not given overtime pay.
+Salary employees are typically not given overtime pay, but the benefits are often more substantial versus hourly workers.

 Pay for Hourly Employees